marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Logging, auditing and monitoring is critical for web-based applications.

-Possible to use specific tools like WAF as already kind of protection layer.
+Possible to use specific tools like WAF as a kind of protection layer.

-Furthermore received logs, information and suspicious events are should be handled for further checks.
+Furthermore, received logs, information and suspicious events are should be handled for further checks.

 Current project application is not about anything like this at all.
 <hr />